 Building and installing

-There are multiple installation methods for your Motorola Moto G5 Plus.
-They all rely on flashing one or more partitions on your device and creating a filesytem for the boot image.
+There is one tested installation method for your Motorola Moto G5 Plus.
+It relies on flashing one or more partitions on your device and creating a filesytem for the boot image.

 All installation methods can lead to data loss.

 Flashing a partition will erase everything on the partition.
 Additionally,

 the common backups methods, e.g. TWRP, will not backup the